Recent papers in flowchart understanding with VLMs

 Arrow-guided VLM (Omasa et al., 2025)

 The last paper I’ll cover proposes a very unique idea.
-Whereas previous papers relied solely on the image as input for the VLM, this paper suggest using OCR and object detection model to explicitly identify relations of nodes and edges in the image before feeding all that information into a VLM.
+Whereas previous papers relied solely on the image as input for the VLM, the Arrow-guided VLM paper suggest using OCR and object detection model to explicitly identify relations of nodes and edges in the image before feeding all that information into a VLM.
 Intuitively, the reason this idea can only work (and it can work only on flowcharts) is due to the unique structure of nodes and directed edges found in these diagrams.

 The idea is just as simple as it sounds: